On the asymptotics of the meromorphic 3D-index: Introduction

-In Section~\ref{sec:Mellin-Barnes}, we introduce a real-valued multivariate contour integral of Mellin--Barnes type which we will denote $\MB(\triang,\omega,\alpha)$.
-This integral can be written down explicitly using the data of the triangulation $\triang$, a \Ztaut\ angle structure $\omega$, and a strict angle structure $\alpha$ on $\triang$ with vanishing peripheral angle-holonomy.
-The integral $\MB(\triang,\omega,\alpha)$ will be called simply the \emph{Mellin--Barnes integral} associated to this data.
+In Section~\ref{sec:Mellin-Barnes}, we introduce a real-valued multivariate contour integral of Mellin--Barnes type which we will denote $\MB(\triang,\omega,\alpha)$; see Definition \ref{definition-MB-integral-at-omega}.
+This integral can be viewed as a state integral of Turaev--Viro type on ideal triangulations, with charged tetrahedral weights given by Euler's beta function, similar to the integrals discussed in \cite{kashaev-luo-vartanov}.
+The integral~$\MB(\triang,\omega,\alpha)$ can be written down explicitly using the gluing matrices of the triangulation $\triang$, a \Ztaut\ angle structure $\omega$, and a strict angle structure $\alpha$ on $\triang$ with vanishing peripheral angle-holonomy.
+We will call $\MB(\triang,\omega,\alpha)$ the \emph{Mellin--Barnes integral} associated to this data.

 Subsequently, we prove that the Mellin--Barnes integral does not in fact depend on the choice or existence of a peripherally-trivial strict angle structure~$\alpha$.
 Therefore, $\MB(\triang,\omega)=\MB(\triang,\omega,\alpha)$ is fully determined by the \Ztaut\ angle structure $\omega$ on $\triang$.
-If the Mellin--Barnes integrals $\MB(\triang,\omega)$ are finite for all \Ztaut\ angle structures $\omega$ in the connected component of $\SAS_0(\triang)$ corresponding to the geometric obstruction class, their sum is a quantity $\hyperinv(\triang)\in\RR$ called the \emph{beta invariant} of the triangulation $\triang$. \begin{theorem} When $\triang$, $\triang'$ are two ideal triangulations of the same connected, orientable, non-compact 3-manifold $M$ whose ideal boundary is a torus, then $\hyperinv(\triang)=\hyperinv(\triang')$.
-In other words, the beta invariant is a topological invariant $\beta(M)$ of $M$. \end{theorem} The above theorem is a consequence of the invariance of $\hyperinv(\triang)$ under 2-3 Pachner moves, which we establish in Theorem~\ref{beta-invariance-theorem}.
+If the Mellin--Barnes integrals $\MB(\triang,\omega)$ converge in the sense of Cauchy's principal value for all \Ztaut\ angle structures $\omega$ in the connected component of $\SAS_0(\triang)$ corresponding to the geometric obstruction class, then we call their sum~$\hyperinv(\triang)\in\RR$ the \emph{beta invariant} of the triangulation $\triang$. \begin{theorem} When $\triang$, $\triang'$ are two ideal triangulations of the same connected, orientable, non-compact 3-manifold $M$ whose ideal boundary is a torus, and the beta invariant is defined on both triangulations, then $\hyperinv(\triang)=\hyperinv(\triang')$.
+In other words, the beta invariant is a topological invariant $\beta(M)$ of $M$ whenever it is defined on at least one ideal triangulation of $M$. \end{theorem} The above theorem is a consequence of the invariance of $\hyperinv(\triang)$ under 2-3 Pachner moves, which we establish in Theorem~\ref{beta-invariance-theorem}.
 This shows that $\hyperinv(M)$ constitutes a previously unknown topological invariant of 3-manifolds with torus boundary.
-Although the existence of such state-integral invariant was previously suggested by Kashaev \cite{kashaev-beta}, its topological meaning remains a mystery.
+Although the existence of such a state-integral invariant was previously suggested by Kashaev \cite{kashaev-beta}, its topological meaning and detailed properties remain a mystery.